 - Debit Memo

 Currently, only the fields in SOAP calls, and the fields in the REST calls to these objects can be updated.
+Note that Generic API Loader does not support updating custom fields on the preceding objects.

 - When updating the ProductRatePlanCharge object where the Tax feature is enabled, you must include the